QCRMut: Quantum Circuit Random Mutant generator tool: Related work

-All these previous works influenced Honarvar et al. to create a tool named QSharpCheck \cite{honarvar2020property}.
+All these previous works influenced Honarvar et al. to create a tool named QSharpCheck~\cite{honarvar2020property}.
 They present this approach as a property-based framework tailored for $Q\#$.
-The authors introduce a syntax for specifying properties of $Q\#$ programs along with their tool, designed for test case generation, test execution, and analysis of outcomes assuming the program follows a binomial distribution.

-Other approaches include equivalence checking by Burgholzer et al. \cite{burgholzer2021qcec} where they assume the reversibility of a quantum circuit as long as no measurement has been taken.
-This stems from the deterministic nature of quantum computing when the system is isolated.
-Their approach computes the inverse matrix of the circuit and proves that multiplying the circuit matrix by its inverse produces the identity.

-The study of input-output coverage criteria by Ali et al. \cite{ali2021assessing} \cite{wang2021quito}.
-The authors call this the Quito approach, where they define three coverage criteria according to their focus: input, output, and input-output.
-One of the key contributions of this paper is their formal definition of several important elements such as quantum program, program specification, and input or valid output values.
-As well as two different oracles used for comparison if needed.
-These will be the ones used afterwards by the same authors and in our paper.
-We can observe combinatorial testing by Wang et al. \cite{wang2021application}, where QuCAT tries to generate test suites with different classical generation algorithms such as AETG 19 \cite{cohen1997aetg}, IPO 20 \cite{lei1998parameter}, and IPOG \cite{lei2007ipog}.
-The authors try to evaluate the effectiveness against random test suite generation.
+Then, the study of input--output coverage criteria by Ali et al.~\cite{ali2021assessing,wang2021quito} constitutes a valuable continuation.
+The authors call it the Quito approach, where they define three coverage criteria according to their focus: input, output, and input--output.
+One of the key contributions of this paper is their formal definition of important elements such as quantum program, specification, and input or valid output values.
+We can observe combinatorial testing by Wang et al.~\cite{wang2021application}, where QuCAT tries to generate test suites with different classical generation algorithms, evaluating the effectiveness against random test suite generation.

-Metwalli et al. presented one of the first approaches to a debugging tool in \cite{metwalli2022tool} where they propose slicing quantum programs to test each slice individually.
-The authors propose a categorisation of the slices and gate tracking to facilitate the identification of bugs.
-Other approaches can be observed in various surveys, such as those presented by Shang et al. \cite{shang2020survey}, Serrano et al. \cite{serrano2022quantum}, and García et al. \cite{garcia2023quantum}.
+Metwalli et al. introduced one of the first approaches to a debugging tool in~\cite{metwalli2022tool}, proposing the slicing of quantum programs to test each slice individually.
+Metamorphic testing has also been explored in this field, such as in the study of software systems by Paltenghi et al.~\cite{paltenghi2023morphq}, as well as in quantum programs by Abreu et al.~\cite{abreu2022metamorphic} and Costa et al.~\cite{costa2022asserting}.

-It is important to note that so far, most of the works presented use chi-square as a tool for distribution comparison if needed after measurement is taken.
-We will show posteriorly how this choice, or the statistical test used, may cause different problems and could influence the results.

-Metamorphic testing \cite{AR:MTmain:2008} is a formal testing approach commonly used when there is an absence of a reliable test oracle, meaning it is challenging to determine the expected outcome of a test case.
-It involves identifying metamorphic relations in the algorithm, which are necessary properties of the intended function of the software.
-Generating follow-up inputs to following an execution allow us to decide the correctness of the implementation due to the relation between the inputs and outputs defined by the metamorphic relation.
-In quantum computing, metamorphic testing has emerged as a valid approach due to the probabilistic nature of quantum programs.